barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/assistant-feedback-template.md

 ```

 This component is now used by the chat bubble for assistant responses, guaranteeing that all assistant feedback leverages the formatter and consistent styling before reaching the UI.

+## Markdown link rendering

+Chat-first export flows add Markdown-formatted anchors (for example, `[Download DOCX](https://example.com/...)`) directly into assistant replies.
+The template now pipes responses through a lightweight Markdown-to-HTML helper that only converts link syntax, sanitizes the result with DOMPurify, and renders the safe HTML via `dangerouslySetInnerHTML`.
+This keeps new charter download links clickable in the transcript while guarding against untrusted markup.